Undergraduate Certificate Definition, Procedures, and Policies

 * Previously approved certificates with fewer units would not be subject to these requirements, unless the offering unit proposes a modification to the certificate, at which point all current unit requirements and policies must be met.

-** This double-use policy would not impact students enrolled in previously approved certificates who may be double-dipping more than 6 units.
+** This double-use policy would not impact students enrolled in previously approved certificates who may be double-dipping more than 50% of units.

 Related Guidelines and Links